A guided, offline cultural framework plotting tool. You answer the prompts. It builds your blueprint.

 There are 30 World Wizards across 10 world origins.
 Each one covers a specific named story structure β the Anansi Web Pattern, the Griot Performance Cycle, KishΕtenketsu, the Ubuntu Story Circle, and 26 more.
-Each is its own self-contained guide.
+The cultural framework is not a preamble to the tool β it is the structural logic the tool is built on.
+Every step, every prompt, every field is shaped by how that specific culture actually organized narrative.

 Each wizard covers one story structure.
 You might choose by architecture type, by world origin, or because the structure's name caught your attention.
 The landing page tells you exactly what this structure does and where it comes from before you start.